Project-Silicium/WoA-Guides/Mu-Qcom/Porting/SoC/SoC.md

 Now the last thing you need to do is Update the `USE_PHYSICAL_TIMER` Define at the Top. <br />
 Change it to 0 If your SoC Uses a Virtual Timer, Otherwise Set it to 1. <br />
-Like every Older SoC like SM8150 and below have an Physical Timer. <br />
+Like every Older SoC like SM8150 and below have a Physical Timer. <br />
-The Newer ones like SM8250 should have an Virtual Timer.
+The Newer ones like SM8250 should have a Virtual Timer.

 ## Modify SmBios (Step 1.3)